 \subsubsection{Transition Relations}

-The transition relations in (\ref{eqn:ha_T}) represents the allowed transitions of the model.
+The transition relations in (\ref{eqn:ha_T}) represent the allowed transitions of the model.
 This information can be easily extracted from the labelled data (post-clustering) in which the sequential order was preserved.
-All mode transitions present in the sequential data is considered as allowed and stored in the transition relation $\mathcal{T}$.
+All mode transitions present in the sequential data are considered as allowed and stored in the transition relation $\mathcal{T}$.
 We model a deterministic $\mathcal{T}$ because the guard function that actually triggers transitions is deterministic (see below).
-Generalization to an new unseen mode is discussed in Sec. \ref{sec:disscuss}.
+Generalization to a new unseen mode is discussed in Sec. \ref{sec:disscuss}.